-Briefly, that means you can distribute Textpattern, in part or full, in its original form or with modifications and additions, provided you distribute it under the GPL.
+Briefly, that means you can distribute Textpattern CMS, in part or full, in its original form or with modifications and additions, provided you distribute it under the GPLv2.
 Distributing any part of Textpattern, including derived works, under any other license, is not permitted.

-Textpattern may be used for any purpose, including commercial web sites.
-The license explicitly states that “the act of running the Program is not restricted” by the GPL.
+Textpattern CMS may be used for any purpose, including commercial websites.
+The license explicitly states that “the act of running the Program is not restricted” by the GPLv2.

-Textpattern shares memory space, functions and data structures with plugins, which suggests plugins must be distributed under the GPL.
+Textpattern CMS shares memory space, functions and data structures with plugins, which suggests plugins must be distributed under the GPLv2.

-The GPL doesn’t require users to make their own private modifications public:
+The GPLv2 doesn’t require users to make their own private modifications public:

 The GPL does not require you to release your modified version.
 You are free to make modifications and use them privately, without ever releasing them.
 This applies to organizations (including companies), too; an organization can make a modified version and use it internally without ever releasing it outside the organization.

-Providing a copy of Textpattern to someone outside your own company is considered distribution under the GPL.
-The GPL explicitly allows you to sell copies of Textpattern:
+Providing a copy of Textpattern CMS to someone outside your own company is considered distribution under the GPLv2.
+The GPLv2 explicitly allows you to sell copies of Textpattern CMS:

-However, web developers or designers who distribute a copy of Textpattern (original or otherwise) to their clients, must do so under the GPL.
-You’re not required to provide a copy to anyone else, but you can’t prevent your client from copy or distributing it under the GPL if he chooses:
+However, web developers or designers who distribute a copy of Textpattern CMS (original or otherwise) to their clients, must do so under the GPLv2.
+You’re not required to provide a copy to anyone else, but you can’t prevent your client from copy or distributing it under the GPLv2 if he/she chooses:

-This applies also to any modifications or additions to Textpattern, and any integrated software or libraries that link with Textpattern code:
+This applies also to any modifications or additions to Textpattern CMS, and any integrated software or libraries that link with Textpattern code:

-A system incorporating a GPL-covered program is an extended version of that program.
-The GPL says that any extended version of the program must be released under the GPL if it is released at all.
+A system incorporating a GPLv2-covered program is an extended version of that program.
+The GPLv2 says that any extended version of the program must be released under the GPLv2 if it is released at all.

-In short: you can charge clients for providing a copy of Textpattern, plugins, modifications and addons.
-However, you must license all of that software to them under the GPL.
+In short: you can charge clients for providing a copy of Textpattern CMS, plugins, modifications and addons.
+However, you must license all of that software to them under the GPLv2.